gulshanrathore1718-spec/indicator/README.md

 # indicator
-ema with engulfing candle combo
+ engulfing candle with the combination of ema to ride with the trend